 - A. The uniform is to be worn as issued, except for necessary alterations to ensure proper fit.
-No modifications, additions, or deletions of any uniform articles are allowed without permission of the Chief or designee. - B. Employees shall keep an extra uniform available in their locker. - C. Unless instructed otherwise, uniformed employees are granted discretion as to what authorized uniform shirt, uniform trousers, and outerwear to wear.
-Except for identification and uniformity purposes when designated, the wearing of a Department-approved hat is the individual officer's option. - D. The police officer uniform includes: - 1.
-An optional navy blue tie; - 2.
-An optional navy or black turtleneck or t-shirt (mandatory if visible under the uniform shirt); and - 3.
-Dark socks and black footwear. - E. The police officer dress uniform, excluding those in the Honor Guard, includes:
+No modifications, additions, or deletions of any uniform articles are allowed without permission of the Chief or designee.

+- B. Employees shall keep an extra uniform available in their locker.

+- C. Unless instructed otherwise, uniformed employees are granted discretion as to what authorized uniform shirt, uniform trousers, hats and outerwear to wear.

+- D. The police officer uniform includes:

+- 1. An optional navy-blue tie;

+- 2. An optional navy or black turtleneck or t-shirt (mandatory if visible under the uniform shirt); and

+- 3. Dark socks and black footwear.

+- 4. An optional external ballistic vest carrier.
+Only department approved external carriers may be worn.
+If the external carrier is worn, identification and insignia normally worn on the uniform shirt shall be worn on the external carrier except the collar brass, which is to be worn on the shirt collar.
+The following items are approved for carry on external vests:

+- Taser

+- Radio

+- Tourniquet

+- Flashlight

+- IFAK

+- Velcro name patch (upper front corner) and approved "UW-MADISON POLICE" Velcro identifier (back of vest/coats)